sambacha/jsonlint/README.md

 This is a part of an output from the [parser benchmark], when parsing a 4.2 KB formatted string ([package.json](./package.json)) with Node.js 10.15.3:

-    the built-in parser x 61,588 ops/sec ±0.75% (80 runs sampled)
+    the built-in parser x 68,212 ops/sec ±0.86% (87 runs sampled)
-    the pure jju parser x 11,396 ops/sec ±1.05% (86 runs sampled)
+    the pure jju parser x 10,234 ops/sec ±1.08% (89 runs sampled)
-    the extended jju parser x 8,221 ops/sec ±0.99% (87 runs sampled)
+    the extended jju parser x 10,210 ops/sec ±1.26% (88 runs sampled)
+    the tokenisable jju parser x 8,832 ops/sec ±0.92% (89 runs sampled)
+    the tokenising jju parser x 7,911 ops/sec ±1.05% (86 runs sampled)

 A custom JSON parser is [a lot slower] than the built-in one.
 However, it is more important to have a [clear error reporting] than the highest speed in scenarios like parsing configuration files.
-Extending the parser with the support for comments and single-quoted strings does not affect significantly the performance.
+Extending the parser with the support for comments and single-quoted strings does not affect the performance.
+Making the parser collect tokens and their locations decreases the performance a bit.

 ### Error Handling